Southwest Airlines cancels more than 1,000 weekend flights - NewsBreak

 Southwest Airlines cancels more than 1,000 weekend flights

 NEW YORK — Southwest Airlines canceled hundreds of flights over the weekend, blaming the woes on air traffic control issues and weather.
-The airline canceled more than 1,000 flights, or 28% of its schedule, as of 3 p.m.
-MDT Sunday, according to flight tracker FlightAware.
+The airline canceled more than 1,000 flights, or 28% of its schedule, as of 5 p.m.
+ET Sunday, according to flight tracker FlightAware.
 That was the highest rate by far of the major U.S. airlines.
 Next in line were Allegiant and Spirit, which had respectively canceled 5% and 4% of their flights on Sunday, according to the flight tracker.
-American Airlines canceled 2% of its flights.www.ksl.com
+American Airlines canceled 2% of its flights.www.kvcrnews.org

 Comments / 0